SECOND "CASTLE TOUR" TRIP ADDED! (FIRST TRIP SOLD OUT!)

 Today after breakfast we will tour Kilkenny.
 Kilkenny is the Ireland of many visitors' imaginations.
 Built from dark-grey limestone flecked with fossil seashells, Kilkenny (from the Gaelic 'Cill Chainnigh', meaning the Church of St Canice) is also known as 'the marble city'.
 Its picturesque 'Medieval Mile' of narrow lanes and historic buildings strung between castle and cathedral along the bank of the River Nore is one of the Southeast’s biggest tourist draws.
 It's worth braving the crowds to soak up the atmosphere of one of Ireland's creative crucibles – Kilkenny is a centre for arts and crafts, and home to a host of fine restaurants, cafes, pubs and shops.
 This afternoon enjoy some free time to explore Kilkenny.
 Overnight at the Kilkenny River Court Hotel.

 Kilkenny-Galway.
 After breakfast, we depart Kilkenny and make our to Galway.
 Artsy, bohemian Galway is renowned for its pleasures.
 Brightly painted pubs heave with live music, while cafes offer front-row seats for observing street performers.
 Steeped in history, for sure, but the city buzzes with a contemporary and cultured vibe as students make up a quarter of the population.
-Enjoy some free time this afternoon.
+Enjoy some free time this afternoon and get ready for a Scythian show at Monroe's - one of Galway's best venues.
+Doors are at 7:30pm and show starts at 8pm.
 Overnight Imperial Hotel Galway.

 Day 6: Thursday, November 7 - Galway (Aran Island optional Tour)